AMALJITH71/Customer-Trends-Data-Analysis-Project-SQL-Python-Power-BI-/README.md

 ·As training or internal analytics tool: you can adapt it to real business datasets to replicate analysis and dashboarding for operations, sales tracking, marketing analytics, or churn analysis.

-WHY THIS PROJECT STANDS OUT
+📌WHY THIS PROJECT STANDS OUT

 ·Covers complete data analytics lifecycle: from raw data → cleaning → database → analysis → visualization → insights — replicating what is done in real business environments.